tc39/proposal-temporal/docs/duration.md

 Since `Temporal.Duration` objects are immutable, use this method instead of modifying one.

-The `overflow` option specifies what to do with out-of-range or overly large values.
 All non-zero properties of `durationLike` must have the same sign, and they must additionally have the same sign as the non-zero properties of `duration`, unless they override all of these non-zero properties.
-If a property of `durationLike` is infinity, then constrain mode will clamp it to `Number.MAX_VALUE`.
+If a property of `durationLike` is infinity, then this function will throw a `RangeError`.

-Reject and balance modes will throw a `RangeError` in that case.
+The `overflow` option specifies what to do with overly large values, that are larger than the next unit.
+(For example, 90 minutes is larger than 1 hour.)
+Constrain mode will leave these values as they are.
-Additionally, balance mode will behave like it does in `Duration.from()` and perform a balance operation on the result.
+Balance mode will behave like it does in `Duration.from()` and perform a balance operation on the result, changing 90 minutes to 1 hour and 30 minutes.

 For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).